 Transparency of the Regulatory System

-The legal framework in St. Lucia seeks to foster competition and establish clear rules for foreign and domestic investors in the areas of tax, labor, environment, health, and safety.
+The legal framework in Saint Lucia seeks to foster competition and establish clear rules for foreign and domestic investors in the areas of tax, labor, environment, health, and safety.
 The Ministry of Commerce, International Trade, Investment, Enterprise Development and Consumer Affairs in the Office of the Prime Minister and Invest Saint Lucia provide oversight on the transparency of the system as it relates to investment.
 The government offers a range of incentives for foreign investors.
 The Invest Saint Lucia Act addresses government policy for attracting investment.
 The Trade License Act, Aliens Licensing Act, Special Development Areas Act, Income Tax Act, Free Zones Act, Tourism Incentives Act, Investment and Stimulus Act, and Fiscal Incentives Act also impact foreign investment.
-The government announced plans to update these pieces of legislation to ensure that St. Lucia remains compliant with international tax and exchange of information requirements.
+The government announced plans to update these pieces of legislation to ensure that Saint Lucia remains compliant with international tax and exchange of information requirements.

 Rulemaking and regulatory authority lie with the bicameral parliament.
 The parliament consists of 17 members elected for a five-year term in single-seat constituencies to the lower house, and 11 appointed members in the Senate.

 Although some draft bills are not subject to public consultation, the government often solicits input from various stakeholder groups and via town hall meetings when formulating new legislation.
 The government also uses public awareness efforts such as television and radio call-in programs to inform and shape public opinion.
 The government publishes copies of proposed laws and regulations in the Official Gazette before they are presented in the House of Assembly.
-Although St. Lucia does not have legislation guaranteeing access to information or freedom of expression, access to information is generally available in practice.
+Although Saint Lucia does not have legislation guaranteeing access to information or freedom of expression, access to information is generally available in practice.
 The government maintains an information service website on which it posts information such as directories of officials and a summary of laws and press releases.
 The government budget and an audit of that budget are available on the website.
 Accounting, legal, and regulatory procedures are generally transparent and consistent with international norms.
-The International Financial Accounting Standards, which stem from the General Accepted Accounting Principles, govern the accounting profession in St. Lucia.
-The most recent Caribbean Financial Action Task Force (CFATF) Mutual Evaluation assessment found St. Lucia to be largely compliant.
+The International Financial Accounting Standards, which stem from the General Accepted Accounting Principles, govern the accounting profession in Saint Lucia.
+The most recent Caribbean Financial Action Task Force (CFATF) Mutual Evaluation assessment found Saint Lucia to be largely compliant.
 The ECCB is the supervisory authority over financial institutions registered under the Banking Act of 2015.

 The Office of the Parliamentary Commissioner or Ombudsman is a constitutional entity created to guard against abuses of power by government officers in the performance of their duties.
 The Office of the Parliamentary Commissioner is independent.
 The Parliamentary Commissioner investigates complaints relating to actions or omissions by any government official or government body where such actions or omissions cause an injustice or harm a member of the public.

 In developing regulations, respective ministries advise the Ministry of Home Affairs, Justice and National Security regarding necessary elements and parameters of the proposed legislation.
 The Ministry of Home Affairs, Justice and National Security subsequently drafts the legislation, ensuring compatibility with the nation’s domestic and international legal commitments.
 Invest Saint Lucia has the main responsibility for investment supervision, whereas the Ministry of Finance monitors investments to collect information for national statistics and reporting purposes.
-St. Lucia’s membership in regional organizations, particularly the OECS and its Economic Union, commits the state to ensure the fulfillment of its various treaty obligations, although there are some minor differences in implementation from country to country.
+Saint Lucia’s membership in regional organizations, particularly the OECS and its Economic Union, commits the state to ensure the fulfillment of its various treaty obligations, although there are some minor differences in implementation from country to country.
 The enforcement mechanisms of these regulations include financial penalties and other sanctions.

 International Regulatory Considerations

-As a member of the OECS and the ECCU, St. Lucia subscribes to a set of principles and policies outlined in the Revised Treaty of Basseterre.
+As a member of the OECS and the ECCU, Saint Lucia subscribes to a set of principles and policies outlined in the Revised Treaty of Basseterre.
 Each participating member state is expected to coordinate and adopt, where possible, common national policies, with the objective of progressive harmonization of relevant policies and systems across the region.
-St. Lucia is obligated to implement regionally developed regulations, such as legislation passed under OECS authority, unless it seeks specific concessions not to implement such regulations.
+Saint Lucia is obligated to implement regionally developed regulations, such as legislation passed under OECS authority, unless it seeks specific concessions not to implement such regulations.

-The St. Lucia Bureau of Standards is a statutory body established under the Standards Act.
+The Saint Lucia Bureau of Standards is a statutory body established under the Standards Act.
 It establishes, maintains, and promotes standards for improving industrial development and efficiency, promoting the health and safety of consumers, and protecting the environment, food products, quality of life, and the facilitation of trade.
 It also conducts international standards consultations and training.
-As a signatory to the World Trade Organization (WTO) Agreement on the Technical Barriers to Trade, St. Lucia is obligated to harmonize all national standards to international norms to avoid creating technical barriers to trade.
-St. Lucia is working to improve customs efficiency, modernize customs operations, and address inefficiencies in the clearance of goods.
+As a signatory to the World Trade Organization (WTO) Agreement on the Technical Barriers to Trade, Saint Lucia is obligated to harmonize all national standards to international norms to avoid creating technical barriers to trade.
+Saint Lucia is working to improve customs efficiency, modernize customs operations, and address inefficiencies in the clearance of goods.

-St. Lucia ratified the WTO Trade Facilitation Agreement (TFA) in December 2015.
+Saint Lucia ratified the WTO Trade Facilitation Agreement (TFA) in December 2015.
 Ratification of the Agreement is an important signal to investors of the country’s commitment to improving its business environment for trade.
 The TFA aims to improve the speed and efficiency of border procedures, facilitate reductions in trade costs, and enhance participation in the global value chain.
-St. Lucia has already implemented several TFA requirements.
+Saint Lucia has already implemented several TFA requirements.
 A full list is available at: https://www.tfadatabase.org/members/saint-lucia/measure-breakdown .

 Legal System and Judicial Independence

-St. Lucia bases its legal system on the British common law system, but its civil code and property law are influenced by French law.
+Saint Lucia bases its legal system on the British common law system, but its civil code and property law are influenced by French law.
 The Attorney General, the Chief Justice of the Eastern Caribbean Supreme Court, junior judges, and magistrates administer justice.
 The Eastern Caribbean Supreme Court Act establishes the Supreme Court of Judicature, which consists of the High Court and the Eastern Caribbean Court of Appeal.
 The High Court hears criminal and civil matters and makes determinations on the interpretation of the Constitution.
 Parties may appeal first to the Eastern Caribbean Supreme Court.
 The final court of appeal is the Judicial Committee of the Privy Council of the United Kingdom.

 The Caribbean Court of Justice (CCJ) is the regional judicial tribunal, established in 2001 by the Agreement Establishing the CARICOM Single Market and Economy.
 The CCJ has original jurisdiction to interpret and apply the Revised Treaty of Chaguaramas.
 In its appellate jurisdiction, the CCJ considers and determines appeals from the CARICOM member states that are parties to the Agreement Establishing the CCJ.
-Currently, St. Lucia is subject only to the original jurisdiction of the CCJ.
+Currently, Saint Lucia is subject only to the original jurisdiction of the CCJ.

-The United States and St. Lucia are both parties to the WTO.
+The United States and Saint Lucia are both parties to the WTO.
 The WTO Dispute Settlement Panel and Appellate Body resolve disputes over WTO agreements, while courts of appropriate jurisdiction in both countries resolve private disputes.

 The judicial system remains relatively independent of the executive branch of government and is free of political interference in judicial matters.